Leskodamus/Leskodamus/README.md

 ## Programming Interests

-Mainly developing Python 🐍 applications & libraries.<br/>
+Mainly developing backends in Golang, Python 🐍 applications & libraries.<br/>
 A little C/C++ here and there.<br/>
 Lately been very rusty on Rust 🦀 development.
+Soon&trade; back on it.

 ## Programming Setup